kriszyp/lmdb-js/README.md

 * `mapSize` - This can be used to specify the initial amount of how much virtual memory address space (in bytes) to allocate for mapping to the database files.
 Setting a map size will typically disable `remapChunks` by default unless the size is larger than appropriate for the OS.
 Different OSes have different allocation limits.
 * `useWritemap` - Use writemaps, this can improve performance by reducing malloc calls and file writes, but can increase risk of a stray pointer corrupting data, and may be slower on Windows.
 Combined with `noSync`, normal reads/writes/transactions involve virtually zero explicit I/O calls, only modifications to memory maps that the OS persists when convenient, which may be beneficial.
 * `noMetaSync` - This isn't as dangerous as `noSync`, but doesn't improve performance much either.
-* `pageSize` - This changes the page size of the database.
-This is 4096 by default, and the default generally has the best performance since it aligns with normal OS page size.
 * `noReadAhead` - This disables read-ahead caching.
 Turning it off may help random read performance when the DB is larger than RAM and system RAM is full.
 However, this is not supported by all OSes, including Windows.
 * `noSubdir` - Treat `path` as a filename instead of directory (this is the default if the path appears to end with an extension and has '.' in it)
 * `readOnly` - Self-descriptive.